Symmetry in language statistics shapes the geometry of model representations: Co-occurrence model with symmetry

 \begin{restatable}[Fourier embedding geometry (simplified)]{proposition}{fourierembed} Let $\sys$ correspond to a periodic semantic lattice.
 Assume \cref{asmp:translationsymmetry} holds on $\sys$ with kernel $C(\cdot)$.
 Assume the embedding dimension $d\geq \rank(\Mstar)$.
 Define the set of allowed wavevectors $\{\vk_\mu\}_{\mu=1}^{|\sys|}$, each satisfying $\vk=\pi\vn$ for some $\vn \in \mathbb{Z}^D$.
 Define $\tilde m(\vk)$ to be the discrete Fourier transform of $m(\vx)\defn C(\mathrm{dist}(\vx, \bm{0}))$.
 Define $\lambda_\mu \defn \tilde m(\vk_\mu)$.
 Then the PCA-projected embeddings for the words $i\in\sys$ have Fourier geometry:

 \end{restatable}

-\cref{prop:fourier-embed} predicts the geometry of the learned word embeddings by directly specifying their vector components in their PCA basis.
-It states that when the semantic lattice has periodic boundary conditions, each principal component encodes a sinusoidal function.
+Put simply, when the latent semantic lattice has periodic BC, each principal component of the learned representations encodes a sinusoidal function of the latent coordinate.
 Since $m$ is an even function $m(\vx)=m(-\vx)$, the Fourier modes come in degenerate $\sin$ and $\cos$ pairs.
-In each degenerate subspace, the amplitude is given by the Fourier coefficients of the co-occurrence kernel.
-See \cref{app:fourier-embed-proof} for the precise statement and proof.
+In each degenerate subspace, the amplitude is given by a Fourier coefficient of the co-occurrence kernel.
+See \cref{app:fourier-embed-proof} for the precise statement and proof; the proof follows from the fact that circulant matrices are diagonalized by the discrete Fourier transform.